kuga01/kcu_project_files/MTA_Project_Final/KUga_Project1_MVP.md

-# Initial Analysis of the System to Identify NYC Subway Stations With the Most Targetted Audience
+# Initial Analysis of the System to Identify NYC Subway Stations With the Most Target Audience

 Kalu Chibueze Uga